 J-1 Intern Program

-They must be currently enrolled in and pursuing studies at a degree- or certificate-granting postsecondary academic institution outside the United States.
+- Prospective J-1 student interns must currently be enrolled in undergraduate (bachelor's/baccalaureate) studies at a degree- or certificate-granting postsecondary academic institution outside the United States.

 We will assist departments and interns in producing the DS-2019 and paperwork required for an intern’s visa application and admittance to the United States.
 Prospective interns and outside organizations supporting interns must work directly with Cornell faculty and hiring departments to complete the necessary paperwork.

-The following forms will be required: J-1 Student Intern Application (Note: can only be initiated by the inviting Department) and J-1 Student Intern Placement/Training Plan (DS-7002).
-Within 30 days of an intern's end date, both the Intern and the faculty host must submit a J-1 Student Intern Evaluation.
+The following forms will be required: J-1 Student Intern Application (an only be initiated by the inviting department) and J-1 Student Intern Placement/Training Plan (DS-7002).
+Within 30 days of an intern's end date, both the intern and the faculty host must submit a J-1 Student Intern Evaluation.

 Faculty and Department Responsibilities